 - Refer those in need to Pathways I&A for help.

 For an on-site training at your agency or company, call 206-448-3110, 1-888-435-3377

 or email the Gateway Program

 .
-Gateway training is conducted by professional staff members of Senior I&A. The Senior Information and Assistance Gateway program has been helping vulnerable older adults since it began in 1983.
+Gateway training is conducted by professional staff members of Senior I&A. The Pathways Information and Assistance Gateway program has been helping vulnerable older adults since it began in 1983.